Water Chemistry Water Chemistry — Can You Shock Pool With High pH? Complete Chemistry Guide

 Diagnosing Your Pool's Condition

-1. Calculate muriatic acid needed: Consult manufacturer specifications or use a pool calculator, as dosage varies significantly based on your total alkalinity and current pH level
+1. Estimate the muriatic acid needed with our all-in-one pool calculator, as the dose varies a lot with your total alkalinity and current pH

 2. Turn on your pool pump and ensure good circulation